sswam/allemande/doc/nsfw/nsfw.md

 - Personal Public Room: `username` (public, user has moderator rights)
 - Other Public Rooms: Any other top-level room (public, no special privileges)
 - Some NSFW features and agents are only available in private chats and under the nsfw/ folder, not at the top level.
-- Some SFW agents are only available outside the nsfw/ folder, are not documented here, and should not be used in NSFW chat.
+- Some AIs are only available outside the nsfw/ folder, are not documented here, and should not be used in any NSFW chat.

 Example for user "Alice":
 - Private AI chats: `alice/chat`, `alice/thoughts`, etc.